The Douay Martyrs School - A-Levels

 Why did you choose to study at Brunel and why would you recommend Brunel to others?

 I’m a Hillingdon local so I’ve always been aware of Brunel, and in fact, my sister studied Business at the University a few years before I started my degree.
 When it came to the time of choosing a University, my A-Level DT teachers recommended Brunel to me as an option as some of them were alumni.
 After visiting the campus, touring the facilities and meeting some of the lecturers I was impressed and Brunel immediately became my first option to study at.
 Being so close to London is always a plus as so much of the industry is based locally as the numerous design museums and events that are local to the area.
 The Design School at Brunel have great links to industry experts and amazing companies so there are so many opportunities available to develop your early career here.

 What is your best memory of studying here?

-If you could give one piece of advice to new students, what would that be?
+If you could give one piece of advice to current Brunel students, what would that be?

-What would be your top tip or advice for new graduates as they begin their career journey?
+What would be your top tip or key advice for new graduates as they begin their career journey after leaving Brunel?